-For some people, the slow economy means eating out less or staying home instead of going on vacation.
+For some people, an economic slowdown means eating out less or staying home instead of going on vacation.
 Parents may not have as much money to put toward allowances or college funds.
 For other families, though, money problems mean bigger changes, such as a parent taking on a second job or the family having to move to a less expensive house.

 When a family has money worries, it's easy to get frustrated and upset — and if you feel that way, you're far from alone.
 Parents also might be more stressed out than usual.
 They might argue more and worry about how to pay for things.